NoahKreski/p8105_HW1_ntk2109/p8105_HW1_ntk2109_markdown.md

 The new mean of the factor vector is NA.

-It appears that converting from a character vector to a factor vector to a numeric one will allow for the computation of a mean, but converting from factor to character to numeric produces issues, just as seen in part b when converting from character to numeric.
+It appears that converting from a character vector to a factor vector to a numeric one is possible, and will allow for the computation of a mean, but converting from factor to character to numeric produces issues, just as seen in part b when converting from character to numeric.

 2A.
 Data Frame for random sample, description of vector
 -------------------------------------------------------